 The OLA Library Learning Hub is a pilot project.
 It is a registration-based system that delivers virtual educational and training content for library and information professionals in all sectors: academic, health, public, school, and special libraries; as well as board members and students.

-View the learning offerings and click on the desired session.
+View the learning offerings when the sessions are added to this main page and click on the desired session.
 Then click the “Register here” link in that session to navigate to its registration page.
 Once registered, your portal will update within 3 business days to reflect the session listings that you are enrolled in.
+If you do not see the Sessions section, that means programming is not currently available.

 Sessions are generally live-streamed on a specified date via Zoom, and then made available on-demand in the hub portal within 48 business hours.
 On-demand access is available until September 1st, 2025.

-Visit https://olalibrarylearninghub.vfairs.ca/ and click the “Login” button at the top right of the screen.
+When the programming season begins you will see a “Login” button at the top right of the screen.
 Log in using the email you used to register for the session - no password required!

 You will receive an email reminder from education@accessola.com with a connection instructions email a few days prior to your session’s livestream.